golota60/trayasen/README.md

 ### Windows

 From my experience, in order to connect to the desk I had to first connect the desk via bluetooth control panel.
 After that, the app can pick up on it.
+If it's your first time connecting your desk to your PC, you should get a pop-up on lower right "Click to set up "Desk XXXX".
+Click on that and then click "Allow", otherwise the app will not be able to connect to your desk.

 ### MacOS